 Introduction

-Grocery retailers rely on accurate sales forecasts for their inventory management, scheduling, planning and strategical management (Petropoulos, Makridakis et al. 2014).
-Poor forecasts of product sales out-of-stock conditions and overstock conditions.
-When the product is out-of-stock, retailers not only directly lose profits but also dissatisfy customers.
-In the long term, retailers may see customers switching to other retail chains and never return (Corsten and Gruen 2003).
-Retailers therefore may intentionally overstock to maintain a high customer satisfaction level, which however significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration etc.) and reduces profits (Cooper, Baron et al. 1999).
-In the year of 2014, Retailers in North American had a loss of $634.1 billion due to stock-outs and spent $471.9 billion to overstock (OrderDynamics 2015).
-Retailers need more accurate sales forecasts at SKU level.
+Grocery retailers rely on accurate sales forecasts for their inventory management(Petropoulos, Makridakis et al. 2014).
+Poor forecasts of product sales lead to out-of-stock conditions and overstock conditions.
+When a specific item is out-of-stock, retailers not only directly lose the income and profit from the sale of that item.
+If the out of stock situation happens on a regular basis, this can also lead to consumer dissatisfaction.
+In the long term, retailers may see customers switching to other retail chains (Corsten and Gruen 2003).
+To avoid such situations, retailers may intentionally overstock to maintain a high customer satisfaction level but this significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration etc.) and reduces profits (Cooper, Baron et al. 1999).
+In 2014, retailers in North America had a loss of $634.1 billion due to stock-outs and spent $471.9 billion to overstock (OrderDynamics 2015).

-In practice, many retailers generate their forecasts using a two-stage ‘base-lift’ approach.
+In practice, many retailers generate forecasts at the SKU level using a two-stage ‘base-lift’ approach.
 The forecasts are generated separately depending on whether or not the focal product is being promoted.
-The ‘base’ forecasts are usually generated using simple univariate models, while the ‘lift’ effect, which is the effect of the promotion, is estimated by the brand/category manager with his/her experience.
-Some previous studies propose procedures to help managers improve their judgments (e.g., Goodwin 2002, Fildes, Nikolopoulos et al. 2008, Nikolopoulos 2010).
-Others develop models to estimate the ‘lift’ effect based on the data (Cooper, Baron et al. 1999, Cooper and Giuffrida 2000, Trusov, Bodapati et al. 2006).
+The ‘base’ forecasts are usually generated using simple univariate models, while the ‘lift’ effect, which effectively is the marketing activity, is estimated by the brand/category manager based on his/her experience.
+In this context, some previous studies have proposed procedures to help managers improve forecasts based on their “judgements” (e.g., Goodwin 2002, Fildes, Nikolopoulos et al. 2008, Nikolopoulos 2010).
+Others have developed models to estimate the ‘lift’ effect based on data (Cooper, Baron et al. 1999, Cooper and Giuffrida 2000, Trusov, Bodapati et al. 2006).
 Some other studies directly generate the final forecast of the product sales.
 Gür Ali, et al. (2009) proposed the regression tree model with a range of variables constructed from the sales, price, and promotion of the focal product.
 Huang, Fildes et al. (2014) proposed a two stage general-to-specific Autoregressive Distributed Lag (ADL) models which incorporate the promotional information of not only the focal product but also of the competitive products within the same product category.
 Ma, Fildes et al. (2016) further integrated the promotional information from the products from related product categories.

-(Chow 1960)(Myers and Nicosia 1970)(Dodson, Tybout et al. 1978)(Moinpour, McCullough et al. 1976)(Moinpour, McCullough et al. 1976)(Moinpour, McCullough et al. 1976)

-These studies all assume constant effects of the price and promotions.
-In practice, the effect of prices and promotions may change due to many influencing factors including the change of economic conditions, the change in consumer tastes, and new competitor entry etc. which are usually not observable or measurable (Wildt 1976, Wildt and Winer 1983).
+These studies typically assume that the impact of marketing activities on sales remain constant over time.
+In practice, the effect of prices and promotions may change due to many non-controllable factors which may include for instance a change of economic conditions, a change in consumer tastes or the new competitor entry etc. which are usually not observable or measurable (Wildt 1976, Wildt and Winer 1983).
 For example, customers may become more price/deal sensitive during an economic crunch.
 They may change their tastes due to cognitive bias, the change of their familiarity to the product, and the change of their lifestyle and social status (Meeran, Jahanbin et al. 2017).
 When a new competitor enters the market, the effect of prices and promotions of the focal product may be reduced not only because the new competitor launches their marketing activities but also because customers seek variety.
 In the year of 2014, the German low-price retail chain Aldi has opened more than 400 stores in the United States, which put great pressures on existing retail chains (Loeb 2015).